iunu/artemis_api/README.md

 (Please note that this gem doesn't currently handle OAuth.
 You will need to do that on your own in order to generate your access token and refresh token.
 We recommend using the [OAuth2 gem](https://github.com/oauth-xx/oauth2).
 You'll also need to pass in the `expires_at` for when your token will exipire.)

-Once you have all this info, the first step to actually using this gem is to instantiate an instance of `ArtemisApi::Client` - which can be done one of two ways.
+Once you have all this info, the first step to actually using this gem is to instantiate an instance of `ArtemisApi::Client` - which requires an access token, a refresh token,

 ```ruby
 options = {app_id: 'your_artemis_application_id',
            app_secret: 'your_artemis_secret_id',
            base_uri: 'https://portal.artemisag.com'}

 client = ArtemisApi::Client.new('your_access_token', 'your_refresh_token', token_expires_at, options)
 ```